MicrosoftDocs/entra-docs/docs/identity/app-provisioning/migrate-from-sap-idm.md

 As a SAP IDM migration will likely involve integrations with existing SAP applications, review the [integrations with SAP sources and targets](plan-sap-user-source-and-target.md#plan-the-integrations-with-sap-sources-and-targets) guidance for how to determine the sequence of application onboarding and how applications will integrate with Microsoft Entra.

 Partners can also help your organization with planning and deployment.
-Customers can engage partners listed in the Microsoft Solution Partner finder or can choose from the [services and integration partners](~/id-governance/services-and-integration-partners.md).
+Customers can engage partners listed in the Microsoft Solution Partner finder or can choose from the [services and integration partners for deploying Microsoft Entra with SAP applications](~/id-governance/services-and-integration-partners.md#services-and-integration-partners-for-using-microsoft-entra-with-sap-applications).

 ## Migration guidance for each SAP IDM scenario